Cubulating a free-product-by-cyclic group: Walls in the flow space

 \subsection{Many effective walls}

 Recall that $D \subset T$ denotes the fixed fundamental domain.

 \begin{defn} Using the terminology of \cite{hagen_wise_irreducible}, we say $\wt X$ has \emph{many effective walls} if the following two conditions are satisfied: \begin{enumerate} \item For each $y \in D \subset T_0$ such that the flow ray from $y$ does not meet a vertex, there exists a set $\mathcal{W}$ of immersed walls with the ladder overlap property such that for every $\epsilon >0$, there exists $W_u \in \mathcal{W}$ of arbitrarily large tunnel length $L$ and a primary bust in the $\epsilon$-neighbourhood of $y$.
-We will call such a set of walls a \emph{regular effective set of walls}. \item For each periodic point $a \in D$, there exists $k = k(a)$ and a set of immersed walls $\mathcal{W}_a$ with the ladder overlap property such that there exists $W_u \in \mathcal{W}_a$ of arbitrarily large tunnel length and such that for each primary bust $d' \subset T' = T_{\frac{1}{2}}$ that is joined to $a' = a_{\frac{1}{2}} \in T'$ by a path in $W_u$ disjoint from the slopes of $W_u$, we have that $d_{\wt{X}^1}(f^n(a),f^n(d)) \geq 3\delta + 2\lambda$, for all $n \geq k$.
+We will call such a set of walls a \emph{regular effective set of walls}. \item For each periodic point $a \in D$, there exists $k = k(a)$ and a set of immersed walls $\mathcal{W}_a$ with the ladder overlap property such that for each primary bust $d' \subset T' = T_{\frac{1}{2}}$ that is joined to $a' = a_{\frac{1}{2}} \in T'$ by a path in $W_u$ disjoint from the slopes of $W_u$, we have that $d_{\wt{X}^1}(f^n(a),f^n(d)) \geq 3\delta + 2\lambda$, for all $n \geq k$.
 We will call such a set of walls a \emph{periodic effective set of walls}. \end{enumerate} \end{defn}

 Let us comment on why one needs the property of many effective walls.
 The full details are available in Section 5 of \cite{hagen_wise_irreducible}.
 For a hyperbolic group to admit a proper cocompact cubulation, the boundary criterion of \cite{bergeron_wise} stipulates that every pair of distinct points in the boundary of the group (equivalently, the limit set of every bi-infinite geodesic of $\wt X^1$ in the setup of \cite{hagen_wise_irreducible}) should be separated by the limit set of a quasiconvex codimension-1 subgroup (equivalently, a quasiconvex wall in $\wt X^1$).
 Having many effective walls assures that this can be done in $\wt X^1$.
 Indeed, there are two types of bi-infinite geodesics in $\wt X^1$, ``horizontal'' geodesics and ``non-horizontal'' geodesics, that we define below.
 If $\wt X^1$ has many effective walls, then each horizontal geodesic is cut by a wall from a periodic effective set, while each non-horizontal geodesic is cut by a wall from a regular effective set.